glyph-fr/meta_tags/README.md

   # Default decsription methods to be checked for description
   # config.description_methods = %w(description desc)

-  # Default description methods to be checked for description
+  # Default description methods to be checked for image
   # config.image_methods = %w(image picture avatar)
 end
 ```